hmrc/disa-returns/resources/public/api/conf/common/overview.md

 Use this API to submit monthly reports of current-year ISA subscription data.
+It supports HMRC's digital ISA reporting service by enabling secure, standardised and frequent digital reporting.
+This helps HMRC detect errors quickly and improve oversight throughout the tax year.

+You can use the API to:

+- submit monthly reports with a cumulative total made up of current-year subscription data, including transfers and withdrawals
+- check the status of submitted reports to confirm they have been processed
+- retrieve reconciliation results using batch pagination

+Each report must cover ISA subscription activity from the 6th of one month to the 5th of the next.
+You must submit your report between the 6th and 23:59 on the 19th.

+The API is designed for integration into internal systems or third-party software, reducing manual data handling and enabling programmatic access to results.

+This API does not currently support annual ISA end-of-year returns and does not replace the Lifetime ISA API, which remains active.

+### Alpha and Beta access ###
 The API is being released in phases.

 Alpha phase:

 - only the API schema is available for evaluation and planning
 - the sandbox environment and executable endpoints are not yet available
-- access is limited to organisations listed on the ISA manager register and third-party organisations with an existing relationship with one
+- access is limited to organisations listed on the ISA manager register and third-party organisations with an existing relationship with a listed ISA manager

 Beta phase: